markwh245/rapt0r/README.md

 <hr>

 <p>
-Jowfuzz is a web application fuzzer.
+Rapt0r is a web application fuzzer.
 It is possible to analyze subdomains, directories and web crawler on targets.
 </p>

 ![gif](https://i.imgur.com/kacluJH.gif)